CALM WATER STORMS

 Thank you, my Angel, I always believed it was true.
 There were times it took time to really see you.
 You taught me so much.
 You stood by me in those days when I was blind.
 Helped me stand up again and point me in the right direction.
 I learned how to play again.
 It’s only you that sees and knows, I’m only a simple boy trapped in a man’s body.
 And every day in love with you.

-I have been blessed in more ways I could ever imagine.
+I have been blessed in more ways than I could ever imagine.

 THE LIFEGUARD.
 (COLD OPEN-SNAP SHOT)